toadball/tb3_gear.VR/README.md

 For ace_medic and ace_engineer, best practice is to only define these on relevant loadouts to ensure behavior as expected.
 If they must be defined in a generic base class it is recommended they are both set to 0.

+`allowPlayerGoggles = 1;`
+By default TB3 gear will overwrite goggles applied through user profile, setting this to 1 on a loadout will allow user profile defined goggles to remain.

 ```
 magazines[] = {};
 items[] = {};